EngineeringSoftware/gobash/doc/motivation.rst

 due to availability of (standard) libraries and testing support.
-However, seeing `import subprocess; subprocess.run(["ls", "-l"])` or similar code in Python, and then using replacements for `awk`, `sed`, `grep`, `git` commands (and awkwardly processing their outputs) never looks very exciting.
+However, seeing `import subprocess; subprocess.run(["ls", "-l"])` or similar code in Python, and then using replacements for `awk`, `sed`, `grep`, `git` commands (and awkwardly processing their outputs) suggests that developers may use bash more if it had better libraries and testing support.

 Key motivation points:

 * Provide a "standard" library for bash
-* Provide missing language features (but do not design new language or change interpreters)
+* Provide missing language features (without designing a new language or changing interpreters)
 * Enable using the same set of functions across various operating systems
 * Enable using different interpreters (and their versions) by hiding details behind APIs